Part 2: Calibration & Imaging of J1849+3024

 print('Peak %6.3f mJy/beam, rms %6.4f mJy/beam, S/N %6.0f' % (peak*1e3, rms*1e3, peak/rms))

 • Input the parameters.
-You should be able to use similar parameters as the imaging of the phase calibrator.
-Note the change in the measurement set name used!
+You should be able to use similar parameters as those for the imaging of the phase calibrator.
+Also, note the change in the measurement set name used.

-• The boxes to track the rms and peak should be similar to the phase calibrator if you've used the same image size.
-However, just check to ensure that the same boxes work!
+• The boxes for tracking the r.m.s. and peak should resemble those of the phase calibrator, provided you have used the same image size.
+However, make sure to verify that the same boxes are functioning correctly.

 6B.
 Phase self-cal solution interval